joachimpoutaraud/saxelerophone/README.md

 #### Play with the Saxelerophone!
 Move the [`_main.pd`](_main.pd) and [`reg_model.ann`](reg_model.ann) of this repository to your Bela, go to the [settings](https://learn.bela.io/the-ide/settings/) and set the `block size` to 512.
 Finally, set [`Run on Boot`](https://learn.bela.io/using-bela/bela-techniques/running-projects-on-boot/) and play with the Saxelerophone!

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+## Acknowledgements
+We would like to thank Alexandros Drymonitis from `neuralnet` for open-sourcing his code and publicly releasing checkpoints, and Stefano Fasciani for the useful collection of Pure Data abstractions [`SFApdlib`](https://github.com/stefanofasciani/SFApdLib).